jasongoodwin/turboencabulator-3000/README.md

 Some additional output such as run time can be printed by passing the `-d` flag:
 `cargo run -- input.csv -d`

-## Testing
+## Unit Test
 To run the test suite, run the following:
 `cargo test`

+## Make
+Alternative to invoking eg cargo, you can use make.
+Have a look at the Makefile to see the targets.

+## Commited Test Data
+There are files in the root that test a few specific cases.

+## Generating Test Data
+To allow massive streams of data to be tested, a `generate_test_data.sh` file is included that will produce massive files for testing large sets of deposits _only_.

 # Design Analysis and Discussion

 ## General Notes
-Documentation and gold-plating exist in the project more for discussion.
-Simplicity rules, pre-mature optimization sucks.
-I would have offloaded the transaction history - that's the major wart IMO.
+It's maybe a little over-engineered but I had fun.
+Most of the project is testing.
+I tested it fairly well.

+I made the decision to keep the transaction records as floats, but the clients as Decimal.
+No rounding is done, but the Decimal conversions will cleave w/o `retain` so it all works out without explicit rounding.

 Using sstables would probably be my major next step to eliminate memory use.
 Space complexity apx O(n) where n is number of debit/withdrawal transactions in input.
+I've run it against massive files - the only thing that takes any memory is the transaction history.

+Disputes simply reference records in the transaction history.
+The clients themselves actually don't store available/held but only disputes.
+Everything is calculated at some expense of time but reduced space.

 ## Assumptions
 There were some assumptions made as I had no-one to ask.
-The dispute workflow doesn't clarify deposits vs withdrawals - I assume that withdrawal disputes should't actually GIVE assets back to the user, nor hold them.
-That doesn't make any sense.
+The dispute workflow doesn't clarify deposits vs withdrawals - I assume that withdrawal disputes should't GIVE assets back to the user, nor hold them.
 I still allow chargebacks on them, so I store them in memory.

 I assume deposits and withdrawals always have an `amount`.
 Otherwise, records ignore amount.
 The amount is always unwrapped so will cause death if missing.
+Thread will die if this requirement is not met at the moment.

 ## Abstract
 The general idea is to read potentially massive files off of disk as a stream and keep memory usage small.